Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-1/readme.md

 ![alt text](Screenshots/task5_hash2-5.png)

-- So the output of thash is `Assalamualaikum Semua`
+- So the output of thash is `Assalamualaikum Semua`.

 ### 🔐 Hash 3: